CEA-MetroCarac/PySSPFM/README.md

 software (Bruker).
 </p>

-If you encounter any bugs or issues, you can kindly bring them to the developer's attention by visiting:
+If you encounter any bugs or issues, you can kindly bring them to the developer's attention by visiting: [PySSPFM issues](https://github.com/CEA-MetroCarac/PySSPFM/issues)
-See the [PySSPFM issues](https://github.com/CEA-MetroCarac/PySSPFM/issues) for more details.

 ## Overview